All posts

 From the US side, the structure is clean.
 From the Indian side, it may be a FEMA violation.

-I have operated cross-border structures between the US and Asia for nearly two decades.
-The pattern I have observed among Indian founders is consistent: the US side gets meticulous attention — state selection, EIN, banking, Form 5472 — while the Indian regulatory layer remains invisible until a bank asks questions or an outward remittance gets flagged.
+I have run cross-border structures between the US and Asia for close to two decades.
+The pattern I see with Indian founders never changes: the US side gets obsessive attention -- state selection, EIN, banking, Form 5472 -- and the Indian regulatory layer stays invisible until a bank asks questions or a remittance gets flagged.

 What FEMA Covers